clux/modul8/Readme.md

 # Brownie - browser bakery and glazery

- Brownie is a code and style bundler for the browser applications inspired by [RequireJS](http://requirejs.org/) and [Hem](http://github.com/maccman/hem).
-It is implemented with CoffeeScript for [node](http://nodejs.org), and allows bundling of shared code without heavy modification of your environment or require calls.
+ Brownie is a code and style bundler for browser applications.
+It's inspired by [RequireJS](http://requirejs.org/) and [Hem](http://github.com/maccman/hem), and is implemented with CoffeeScript for [node](http://nodejs.org), and allows bundling of shared code without modification of your environment or require calls.

 ## STILL IN HEAVY PRODUCTION!

 ## Features